 How to truly enjoy the end of the year festivities without depleting yourself.

 The coming holiday season stresses out a lot of people.
 Many of my clients feel out of balance between all obligations and tensions that come with big family gatherings.
-They often feel the need to fake their own state of mind or emotions and impress upon others.
-They get overwhelmed by the stress and conflict that these coming festivities cause.
+Often, they feel the need to fake their own state of mind or emotions and impress upon others.
+They can’t be authentic with themselves and get overwhelmed by the stress and conflict that these coming festivities cause.

 Spiritually, the end of the year holidays are all about joy, peace and gratitude for what has been in the past year, what is now and what will be in the New Year to come.
 Many people forget to set their intention on what they really want to live and experience during this festive season.
 We are so busy buying expensive food, presents and clothes that we miss out on the essentials.

 John C. Maxwell calls it intentional living and Deepak Chopra speaks about giving real meaning to your experience by guiding your intention and attention.

 “Tell me to what you pay attention and I will tell you who you are.”
 Jose Ortega y Gasset

 What exactly do you intend to focus on in this coming month?

 5 tips on how to be authentic with yourself during the holiday season.